-The person holding this position will work at the Whittier Heights Village for Women in North Seattle.
+The person holding this position will work at Lake Union Village.
 This position monitors activities at the village and maintains a safe environment for all the residents.
 This position also provides emergency coverage as needed and works closely with other Organizers, the onsite Case Manager and the Special Projects Manager.

 - Foster a safe, clean and peaceful environment in the tiny house village.